 Goes great with: A wedge of lime, tonic and ice.

-Key Botanical(s): Raspberries, Rose Petals, Heather
+Key Botanical(s): Heather Flowers, Rose Petals, Scottish Raspberries

-Gin Style: Flavoured
+Gin Style: Flavoured Scottish Gin

 Strength: 40% ABV